utkarshkeshari/Tomato-Classification/README.md

 ## Tomato-Classification

 ### How to Use
-download the project
+- Download the project

-go to the Project Folder
+- Go to the Project Folder

-Run Python manage.py runserver
+- Run Python manage.py runserver

-Open a browser 127.0.0.1:8000
+- Open a browser 127.0.0.1:8000

 #### Technology Used